backstage/backstage/docs/openapi/01-getting-started.md

 ## Generating a typed client from a spec

 From your current backend plugin directory, run `yarn backstage-repo-tools package schema openapi generate --client-package <plugin-client-directory>`. `<plugin-client-directory>` is a new directory and npm package that you should create.
-The general pattern is `plugins/<plugin-name>-client` or if you want to co-locate this with your other shared types, use `plugins/<plugin-name>-common`.
+The general pattern is to add a new entry point to your plugin's common package, `plugins/<plugin-name>-common/client`.
 You should add this command to your `package.json` for future use.

 The generated client will have a directory `src/generated` that exports a `DefaultApiClient` class and all generated types.
 You can use the client like so,